anettleship/adrian-al-techtest-app/README.md

 We allow single digit input for day and month (although the interface requests 2), but we only accept 4 digit input for years, to avoid ambiguity between 2023 and 1923 - mention how I would add better error checking and user feedback on invalid input for invalid dates.

+We're using pytest-recording to 'playback' api responses from the external api for our tests.

+Note: the external api does not return consistent date of birth for the same nhsnumber.
+We validate user input using age rather than exact date of birth as a result, and tests use a 'pre-recorded' response using pytest-recording, but might fail erroneously if that response is 're-recorded'.

 Instructions to install and run on a local machine using the Flask inbuilt testing server:

 Install Python 3.11.2: